-Describes how Public IPv4 addressing works on a Network Domain, including the Public IP Address Usage Policy.
+Describes how Public IPv4 addressing works on a MCP 2.0 Network Domain, including the Public IP Address Usage Policy.
 The article also covers the "private" addressing assigned to VLANs deployed onto the Network Domain, including both IPv4 and IPv6 address ranges.
-This article applies only to MCP 2.0 data center locations.
-For details on MCP 1.0 behavior, see Introduction to IP Addressing and Routing in MCP 1.0

 This article formerly included information related to how routing works in MCP 2.0.
 That information has been moved to Introduction to Routing, Network Domain Static Routes, and SNAT in MCP 2.0 Locations